 This section is, as of the date hereof, a summary of the principal Canadian federal income tax considerations generally applicable to the acquisition, holding and disposition of the securities of the Funds pursuant to the Simplified Prospectus by individuals who are securityholders (other than trusts) and who, for purposes of the Tax Act, are resident in Canada, deal at arm's length with the Funds, are not affiliated with the Funds and hold their securities of the Funds as capital property (each, a "Securityholder" for purposes of this section).
-Generally, securities of the Funds will be considered to be capital property to a Securityholder provided that the securityholder does not hold such securities in the course of carrying on a business of buying and selling securities and has not acquired them in one or more transactions considered to be an adventure or concern in the nature of trade.
+Generally, securities of the Funds will be considered to be capital property to a Securityholder provided that the Securityholder does not hold such securities in the course of carrying on a business of buying and selling securities and has not acquired them in one or more transactions considered to be an adventure or concern in the nature of trade.
+Certain Securityholders may make an irrevocable election to have their securities (and all other "Canadian securities" held or subsequently acquired by them) treated as capital property in accordance with subsection 39(4) of the Tax Act.
+This summary does not otherwise apply to a Securityholder who has entered into or will enter into, in respect of the securities, a "derivative forward agreement" or a "synthetic disposition arrangement," as those expressions are defined in the Tax Act.